 Surgery for primary congenital glaucoma includes goniotomy and trabeculotomy, procedures which open the drainage systems of the eye, and can be very successful.
 Other surgeries include trabeculectomy and tube shunt surgery, which are also performed in adults.

 For goniotomy or trabeculotomy, the drainage system is opened by removing the front part of the drainage tissue 360 degrees.

 In trabeculectomy, a small hole is made in the eye to help lower the eye pressure.
 In tube shunt surgery, a tube is inserted into the front of the eye to help lower the eye pressure.

-One important point to recognize is that although surgeries can be very successful, the child will need to be followed routinely because the eye pressure can begin to increase again over time.
-Furthermore, in order to get the eye pressure controlled, sometimes multiple examinations and procedures under anesthesia will need to be performed.
+Although surgeries can be very successful, the child will need to be followed routinely because the eye pressure can begin to increase again over time.
+In order to get the eye pressure controlled, sometimes multiple examinations and procedures under anesthesia will need to be performed.

-Even when the treatment is successful, eye drops may be used afterwards to help keep the eye pressure optimal.
-Therefore, it is very important for children to have long-term follow-up appointments with an eye doctor even after successful therapies have been implemented.
+Even when the treatment is successful, eye drops may be used afterward to help keep the eye pressure optimal.
+It is critical for children to have long-term follow-up appointments with an eye doctor even after successful therapies have been implemented.
 In addition, children with glaucoma may develop nearsightedness (related to the larger eyeball size) and need glasses.
 Also, some children with glaucoma may develop vision impairment due to amblyopia or a crossing or wandering eye (strabismus) and require further treatment for these conditions.
 In most cases, the child may be referred to a pediatric ophthalmologist for further evaluation and treatment.

-Early diagnosis and treatment is of paramount importance in childhood glaucoma.
-Children with glaucoma can lead vibrant and full lives, however, this eye disorder can result in permanent and significant vision impairment, so proper follow-up and adherence to treatment are keys to better outcomes.
+Early diagnosis and treatment are of paramount importance in childhood glaucoma.
+Children with glaucoma can lead vibrant and full lives; however, this eye disorder can result in permanent and significant vision impairment, so proper follow-up and adherence to treatment are keys to better outcomes.